MichaelCurrin/jekyll-actions-quickstart/docs/deploy.md

 Update the badge in your `README.md` to point to your workflow - this makes it easy to see the passing/failing status of your workflow.

+Note that the workflow has been configured to deploy using one branch - the default one.
+If you had the workflow run against other branches too, then you would accidentally deploy to your site any time your pushed work-in-progress code to a branch.

 ## How GH Pages and GH Actions work together